TGM-HIT/syt5-gek1031-infrastructure-as-code-dahgao-gek1031/README.md

 ### load balancer

-1. Enter the IP adresses of your VMs in `inventory.ini`
+1. Enter the IP adresses of your VMs in `load-balancing/inventory.ini`
 2. Execute the following code:

 ```bash